Weltraumschaf/weltraumschaf.github.io/_posts/2011-12-28-Plugins-to-Harden-Your-WordPress.md

 ---
 layout: post
-title: TODO
+title: Plugins To Harden Your WordPress
 ---

-## Plugins To Harden Your WordPress

 Just stumbled  over a blog post  with a collection of  [16 WordPress plugins][1] to secure your blog  installation.
 Some of them sounds not  that strong but some